3''-deamino-3''-oxonicotianamine reductase

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 2-deoxymugineic acid:NAD(P)^{+} 3-oxidoreductase.
+It is part of the pathway which converts the siderophore, nicotianamine, to other metal-chelating molecules in higher plants.
+These allow the plant to efficiently take up metals such as zinc and iron from the soil.